 The gospel is the joyous declaration

-Fully God and truly man, He came from above,
+Fully God and truly man,

-into His glorious life and marvelous light.
+to call us from darkness into His marvelous light.

 All have sinned and gone astray,